joebmt/tcmd/Readme.md

 Simple Shell unit and functional test command framework and examples.

+## Overview

+I wrote this framework because I could not find a good test unit test framework for testing bash scripts.
+I also needed a way to quickly write functional tests for these bash programs I developed.
+I looked at different bash framewoks and found them flawed or overly complex like Bats, roundup, shunit2, and others.
+I created a simple example of how to follow good test driven design by wrapping your shell code into functions (**prg_functions.sh**) with the unit tests embedded inside at the bottom to test each function.
+Simply source your functions (**prg_functions.sh**) into your bash program (**prg.sh**) and you have a good mechanism for unit tests.

+I also could not find a good test tool for writing functional tests (testing that all the command line options work for example) for the bash scripts.
+I created **tcmd** to simply run a command and check the stdout, stderr, and return code against regular expresssions.
+This works well for me and I can create a functional tests quickly by just putting some **tcmd**s into a test.sh script and I am done.

 ## Description

 This project is a simple test framework for building shell scripts and also for functional testing any program on a Linux platform.
 The python 2.7 program **tcmd** runs a command and checks the stdout of the command against a regular expression.
 This allows one to quickly build a functional test suite testing all the options and features of any command line program.